P0340: Camshaft Position Sensor Circuit Malfunction

 Which vehicles are affected by P0340?

-Au7o has documented P0340 across 28 vehicle models from 13 manufacturers: Acura, BMW, Cadillac, Ford, GMC, Honda, Hyundai, Infiniti, Jeep, Kia, Mazda, Nissan, Volvo.
+Au7o has documented P0340 across 28 vehicle models from 15 manufacturers: Acura, Cadillac, Dodge, Ford, GMC, Honda, Hyundai, Infiniti, Jeep, Kia, Nissan, Opel, Renault, Saturn, Volvo.

 Content compiled with AI assistance using NHTSA complaints, TSBs, and owner reports.
 May contain errors.
 Always verify with your vehicle's service manual.